jsoltan226/ps4-controller-input-faker/README.md

 ## Why?
 Every time I was playing a game that required a controller (i.e. Bloodborne), my screen would lock after a couple of minutes due to inactivity.
-The reason for this is that `libinput` doesn't provide an interface for joysticks at all, which means that Wayland compostor that utilize it for input handling (pretty much all of them) won't notice that anything is happening unless I move the mouse or press a key on the keyboard etc.
+The reason for this is that `libinput` doesn't provide an interface for joysticks at all, which means that Wayland compositors that utilize it for input handling (pretty much all of them) won't notice that anything is happening unless I move the mouse or press a key on the keyboard etc.
 A workaround for this would be to disable the lock timeout altogether while playing and then re-enable it once I'm done, but that was getting really annoying, so I decided to make a more covenient solution - whenever I press a button on the controller, the system thinks I also pressed a key on the keyboard.

 ## Dependencies